statisticianinstilettos/recmetrics/README.md

 recmetrics.coverage_plot()
 ```

 Coverage is the percent of items that the recommender is able to recommend.
-It referred as prediction coverage and it's depicted by the next formula.
+It is depicted by this formula.

 <p align="center">
 <img src="images/coverage_equation.gif" alt="Coverage Equation" width=200>